What's Actually Important to Achieve Success in the Gym?

 Are you 100% focused when doing a set?

-Do you quit a set the moment feels slightly challenging?
+Do you quit a set the moment it feels slightly challenging?

-I've tested clients on how much effort they put in each set by doing rest pause sets on an exercise like triceps push downs.
+I've tested clients on how much effort they put in each set by doing rest pause sets on an exercise like triceps pushdowns.
 The aim is to do as many reps as they can and rest 20-30 seconds before going again for 3-5 sets.
-If you're doing this properly and pushing the sets hard the reps will drop off massively with each set.
-However they actually get the same reps for every set.
+If you're doing this properly and pushing the sets hard, the reps will drop off massively with each set.
+However, they get the same reps for every set.
 This is impossible if you push the sets close to failure, but they genuinely believed they were doing that.

-I see very few people training with any intensity and actually putting some effort in.
+I see very few people training with any intensity and putting some effort in.

 Do you spend most of the training session talking instead of training?